AdguardTeam/KnowledgeBaseDNS/README.md

 1. Go to [Online DNS Stamp calculator](https://dnscrypt.info/stamps/)
 2. Choose DNS-over-HTTPS from the drop-down menu
-3. Fill out the following fields of the form: Host name and Path
+3. Fill out the Host name and Path fields of the form
 4. Copy the ready DNS stamp from the Stamp field

 ### For DNS-over-TLS